John Demjanjuk: Trial in Germany

 On 15 January 2011, Spain requested a European arrest warrant be issued for Nazi war crimes against Spaniards; the request was refused for a lack of evidence.
 On 12 May 2011, aged 91, Demjanjuk was convicted as an accessory to the murder of 28,060 Jews at Sobibor killing center and sentenced to five years in prison with two years already served.
 Presiding Judge Ralph Alt ordered Demjanjuk released from custody pending his appeal, as he did not appear to pose a flight-risk.
 This was the first time someone has been convicted by a German court solely on the basis of serving as a camp guard, with no evidence of being involved in the death of any specific inmate.
 His release pending appeal was protested by some, including Efraim Zuroff of the Simon Wiesenthal Center.

 Death and posthumous efforts to restore US citizenship

-John Demjanjuk died at a home for the elderly in Bad Feilnbach, Germany on 17 March 2012, aged 91.
+John Demjanjuk died at a home for the elderly in Bad Feilnbach, Germany, on 17 March 2012, aged 91.
 As a consequence of his appeal not having been heard, Demjanjuk is still presumed innocent under German law.
+In early June 2012, Ulrich Busch, Demjanjuk's attorney, filed a complaint with Bavarian prosecutors claiming that the pain medication Novalgin (known in the US as metamizole or dipyrone) that had been administered to Demjanjuk helped lead to his death.
+The investigation was closed in November 2012 after no evidence emerged to support the allegations.

 Following his death, his relatives requested that he be buried in the United States, where he once lived.
 Jewish organizations have opposed this, claiming that his burial site would become a center for neo-Nazi activity.
-On 31 March 2012, it was reported that John Demjanjuk was buried at an undisclosed US location.
+On 31 March 2012, it was reported that Demjanjuk was buried at an undisclosed US location.
 On 12 April 2012, Demjanjuk's attorneys filed a suit to posthumously restore his US citizenship.
 On 28 June 2012, the 6th US Circuit Court of Appeals in Cincinnati ruled that Demjanjuk could not regain his citizenship posthumously.
 On 11 September 2012, the court denied Demjanjuk's request to have the appeal reheard en banc by the full court.

-In early June 2012, Ulrich Busch, Demjanjuk's attorney, filed a complaint with Bavarian prosecutors claiming that the pain medication Novalgin (known in the US as metamizole or dipyrone) that had been administered to Demjanjuk helped lead to his death.
-The investigation was closed in November 2012 after no evidence emerged to support the allegations.

 Legacy

 The 1989 film Music Box, directed by Costa-Gavras, is based in part on the Demjanjuk case.
 Author Philip Roth, who briefly attended the Demjanjuk trial in Israel, portrays a fictionalized version of Demjanjuk and his trial in the 1993 novel Operation Shylock.
 In 2019, Netflix released The Devil Next Door, a documentary by Israeli filmmakers Daniel Sivan and Yossi Bloch that focuses on Demjanjuk's trial in Israel.